 We offer both internal and external EMB options on many of our fixture options.

-Are There Special Installation Considerations for Power Plant Lighting?
+Are There Special Installation Considerations for LED Lights for Power Plants?

-Being able to withstand high temperatures and of course, safety.
-Secondly, the ability to retrofit an existing fixture to cut down on engineering costs is also a vital consideration.
+Being able to withstand high temperatures and of course, safety. , The ability to retrofit an existing fixture to cut down on engineering costs.

-How Do You Properly Wire into the Fixtures?
+How Do You Wire into the Fixtures?
 Do You Use the Cord?

-Some of our fixtures include cords/whips that wire directly into junction boxes.
+Some of our fixtures include cords/whips that wire into junction boxes.

 No. Even at 212 F, the cord should not melt.